MarsBased/marsbased-website-old/_posts/2015-11-09-The-MarsBased-CSS-HTML-Guidelines.markdown

 <h5>BOOTSTRAP GLYPHICONS AND FONT AWESOME</h5>

 If the design doesn't come with its own icons, we like to use the ones provided by Bootstrap and Font Awesome.
-If you don't find any suitable icon, try looking in websites like <a href="iconfinder.com" title="Iconfinder.com" target="_blank">iconfinder.com</a>.
+If you don't find any suitable icon, try looking in websites like <a href="http://iconfinder.com" title="Iconfinder.com" target="_blank" rel="nofollow">iconfinder.com</a>.

 <h5>IMAGE HELPERS</h5>